daniel-ilett/blog/_drafts/2019-05-01-tut1-1-smo-greyscale.md

 }
 ~~~

-If you followed the shader primer, you'll notice the struct passed into this fragment shader, `v2f_img`, is slightly different to the one I described before; this one is predefined in `UnityCG.cginc`, so there's no need to reimplement it ourselves.
-That's also why the template has no vertex shader defined - the include file defines one called `vert_img`.
+If you followed the shader primer, you'll notice the struct passed into this fragment shader, `v2f_img`, is slightly different to the one described in the primer; this one is predefined in `UnityCG.cginc`, so there's no need to reimplement it ourselves.
+There's also no vertex shader definition in the template file, since `UnityCG.cginc` defines one called `vert_img`.
+For our image effects, there isn't much use in redefining the vertex shader, because it is the most basic type; the interesting processing we do is all found in the fragment shader.

 <hr/>